theemperorspath/tictactoe/README.md

 **Play it live → [theemperorspath.github.io/tictactoe](https://theemperorspath.github.io/tictactoe/)**

-My Harvard CS50 AI in Python project implementing an unbeatable Tic-Tac-Toe opponent using the minimax algorithm with alpha-beta pruning.
+My AI in Python project implementing an unbeatable Tic-Tac-Toe opponent using the minimax algorithm with alpha-beta pruning.
 The AI never loses - at best, you draw.

 ---